 If two events are dependent events then the probability of both occurring is P (A and B) = P(A)xP(B|A)

 When the COVID-19 outbreak happened, most of the industries suffered losses but there were a few others that did well.
 The industries such as e-commerce, health and hygiene industries performed nicely during the outbreak.
 Speaking about the e-commerce industry, the COVID-19 outbreak increased the demand for online shopping.

 On the contrary, some other industries such as Hospitality, Aviation etc. suffered losses due to a lesser movement/travelling of people across the globe.

-Let us see how the two stocks i.e., PK (Park Hotels & Resorts) from hospitality industry and NDAQ (NASDAQ) from the e-commerce industry performed during the covid-19 peak.
+Let us see how the two stocks i.e., PK or Park Hotels & Resorts (hospitality industry) and EBAY (e-commerce industry) performed during the Covid-19 peak.